Paulskr/Userbase-App-Material-and-Firebase-Angular-8.3.19/README.md

 # Userbasefirebase

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version updated to vesrion 8.3.19
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) updated to version 8.3.19

 Packages Versions